Rom3oDelta7/SysTimer/README.md

 ## Examples
 The Systimer sketch in the examples folder provides a simple demonstration of declaring and using SysTimer timers.
-It will run unaltered on any of the supported haredware platforms.
+It will run unaltered on any of the supported hardware platforms.

 ## Installation